-3.2 Eliciting risk preferences and loss aversion
+3.2 Eliciting risk preferences

 Microenterprise owners who had expressed an interest in expanding their business with a fixed asset were invited to a half-day workshop, where a baseline survey was conducted.
-Prior to the microequity game, behavioural games were conducted to measure risk preferences and loss aversion, in order to provide measures for the analysis of heterogeneous treatment effects.
+Prior to the microequity game, behavioural games were conducted to measure risk preferences, in order to provide measures for the analysis of heterogeneous treatment effects.